cysouw/diathesis/text/c04_summaryEpi.md

 ### *Freier Reflexiv*

 The ~~Freier Reflexiv~~ (full discussion in [@sec:reflexive-free] and subsequent sections) is a somewhat mysterious alternation in German in which a reflexive pronoun can be added without any obvious change in meaning.
-For example, the verb *ansehen* 'to look at' can be used both without reflexive pronoun [@next a] and with reflexive pronoun [@next b].
+For example, the verb *ansehen* 'to look at' can be used both with reflexive pronoun [@next a] and without reflexive pronoun [@next b].
 The difference between these expressions needs more investigation, but intuitively there appears to be a slight difference in the affectedness of the subject-participant.

 ::: ex
 a.
-Ich habe das Haus angesehen.
+Ich habe mir das Haus angesehen.
 b.
-Ich habe mir das Haus angesehen.
+Ich habe das Haus angesehen.
 :::

 ### *Resultativer Reflexiv*

-The ~~Resultativer Reflexiv~~ (full discussion in [@sec:adverbials-intransitive-reflexive-resultative]) is an alternation that can be used with a subset of all intransitive verbs, like *schlafen* 'to sleep' [@next a].
+The ~~Resultativer Reflexiv~~ (full discussion in [@sec:adverbials-intransitive-reflexive-resultative]) is an alternation that can be used with a subset of all intransitive verbs, for example *schlafen* 'to sleep' [@next a].
 By adding a reflexive pronoun and an adverbial, like *gesund* 'healthy' [@next b], the sentence expresses that the subject participant achieves a state (expressed by the adverbial) by performing an action (expressed by the verb).
 In other words, [@next b] means approximately 'By sleeping I will become healthy'.

 ::: ex
 a.
 Ich schlafe.